eslint/eslint/docs/developer-guide/nodejs-api.md

 * `cwd` - Path to a directory that should be considered as the current working directory.
 * `envs` - An array of environments to load (default: empty array).
 Corresponds to `--env`.
 * `extensions` - An array of filename extensions that should be checked for code.
 The default is an array containing just `".js"`.
 Corresponds to `--ext`.
 It is only used in conjunction with directories, not with filenames or glob patterns.
-* `fix` - This can be a boolean or a function which will be provided each linting message and should return a boolean.
-True indicates that fixes should be included with the output report, and that errors and warnings should not be listed if they can be fixed.
-However, the files on disk will not be changed.
+* `fix` - A boolean or a function (default: `false`).
+If a function, it will be passed each linting message and should return a boolean indicating whether the fix should be included with the output report (errors and warnings will not be listed if fixed).
+Files on disk are never changed regardless of the value of `fix`.
 To persist changes to disk, call [`outputFixes()`](#cliengineoutputfixes).
+* `fixTypes` - An array of rule types for which fixes should be applied (default: `null`).
+This array acts like a filter, only allowing rules of the given types to apply fixes.
+Possible array values are `"problem"`, `"suggestion"`, and `"layout"`.
 * `globals` - An array of global variables to declare (default: empty array).
 Corresponds to `--global`.
 * `ignore` - False disables use of `.eslintignore`, `ignorePath` and `ignorePattern` (default: true).
 Corresponds to `--no-ignore`.
 * `ignorePath` - The ignore file to use instead of `.eslintignore` (default: null).
 Corresponds to `--ignore-path`.